pywbem/pywbem/docs/development.rst

 used for testing also by changing the definitions for the dmtf schema to be tested.

-The schema used for testing can be modified by
+The schema used for testing can be modified by modifying the test file:

-1. modifying the file

 ::

     testsuite/dmtf_mof_schema_def.py

-to define the location of the file to download

-2. removing the existing testsuite/schema directory which is the flag that causes the installation of the new schema as part of the next ``make tests``.

-Detailed information is in ``testsuite/dmtf_mof_schema_def.py``
+Detailed information on this process is in ``testsuite/dmtf_mof_schema_def.py``

 .. _`Contributing`: